 One final tip: This question works especially well in stressful situations!

 “Don’t fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God’s wholeness, everything coming together for good, will come and settle you down.
 It’s wonderful what happens when Christ displaces worry at the center of your life.” - Philippians 4:6-7 (MSG)

 By the way...

 This blog post was originally a letter I sent out to my online community.
-I send out encouraging letters and devotionals like this every week, along with free resources and lots of love and prayers!
+I send out encouraging letters and devotionals like this every other week, along with free resources and lots of love and prayers!
 If this sounds amazing and you’d like to be in on all the goodness, then please join us!

 When you join, you’ll also receive my FREE journal guide delivered immediately to your inbox!
 Step right this way - you can opt out at any time...